 You can only connect one Evernote account (either individual or team) with one Slack account.
 If you have an Evernote Teams account created before September 15, 2017, you will be given the option to choose which notes and notebooks are searched using the /find command.
 You cannot switch back and forth between individual and team notes without going through the account connection process again.

 Where do quick notes and saved conversations go?
 Can I save a clip to a specific notebook?

 Quick notes and saved conversations are saved to your default notebook.
 You can move them to any notebook you’d like from within Evernote.
-Note that if you have an Evernote Business account that was created before September 15, 2017, your default notebook is a personal notebook.
+Note that if you have an Evernote Teams account that was created before September 15, 2017, your default notebook is a personal notebook.

 How do I remove my Evernote account from Slack?